Kafr Zita: Syrian civil war

 On 16 December 2012, during the Syrian uprising against the government of Bashar al-Assad that began in early 2011, government forces combating rebels bombed Kafr Zita, leaving three children dead, according to the Syrian Observatory for Human Rights (SOHR).
 On 20 December rebels claimed to have captured Kafr Zita and a string of other nearby towns during an offensive against government forces in the vicinity of Hama.
 In September 2013, Abu Shafiq checkpoint which is between Kafr Zita and Morek, was captured by rebels.
 However, on 22 September 2014, it was reported that the rebels targeted the checkpoint.
 By early January 2014, the town was controlled by the Islamic State of Iraq and the Levant.
 However, later on, ISIL was removed from the town by the rebels.

 On 20 August 2019, the Syrian Observatory for Human Rights reported that the rebel and Islamic factions including jihadist group Hayat Tahrir al-Sham (HTS) had withdrawn from Kafr Zita in north Hama province.

-On 30 November 2024, HTS rebels captured the city from the Syrian Army during the Hama offensive.
+On 30 November 2024, HTS militants captured the city from the Syrian Army during the Hama offensive.